 - 1 bandage (such as a Band-Aid®)

-- If you store your prefilled syringes in the refrigerator, take one out of the refrigerator 30 minutes before you give yourself the injection.
-The medication should be at room temperature when you give the injection.
+- If you store your prefilled syringes in the refrigerator, take one out 30 minutes before you plan to give yourself the injection.
+The medicine should be at room temperature when you inject it.

 - Don’t shake the syringe.
-Shaking it may damage the medication.
-If the syringe has been shaken, the medication may look foamy and shouldn’t be used.
+Shaking it may damage the medicine inside.

-- Color – Make sure the medication in the syringe is clear and colorless.
-Don’t use it if it looks discolored, cloudy, or has crystals in it.
+- Color.
+Make sure the medicine in the syringe is clear and colorless.
+Don’t use it if it looks foamy, discolored, cloudy, or has crystals in it.

-- Your abdomen (belly), except for the 2-inch area around your belly button
+- Your abdomen (belly), except for the 2-inch (5-centimeter) area around your belly button

-- The middle of the front of your thighs
+- The middle front or middle outside of your thighs

 - The upper area of your buttocks (butt)